Spectrum Women Magazine Submission Guidelines

 Please read our writers guidelines below for submission of content:

-- All articles must be related to women who have something unique to offer other women in an inspiring and positive way.
+- All articles should be related to women and identifying females who have something unique to offer others in an inspiring and positive way.

 - Articles must be originally written for the Spectrum Women Magazine and cannot have appeared elsewhere in print or online prior to publication without prior consent from the author and the editor of the Spectrum Women Magazine.
 Links or references to original piece must be supplied.